Bruce Lee: Legacy and cultural impact

 Lee is considered by some commentators and martial artists to be the most influential martial artist of all time, and a pop culture icon of the 20th century, who bridged the gap between East and West.
 Time named Lee one of the 100 most important people of the 20th century.

-A number of biography books have been written about Lee.
-A biography had sold more than 4 million copies by 1988.
+A number of biography books have been written about Lee, one of which has sold more than 4 million copies by 1988.

 Action films

 Lee was largely responsible for launching the "kung fu craze" of the 1970s.
-He initially introduced kung fu to the West with American television shows such as The Green Hornet and Kung Fu, before the "kung fu craze" began with the dominance of Hong Kong martial arts films in 1973.
+He initially introduced kung fu to the West with American television shows such as The Green Hornet and Kung Fu, before the kung fu craze began to dominate Hong Kong martial arts films in 1973.
 Lee's success inspired a wave of Western martial arts films and television shows throughout the 1970s–1990s (launching the careers of Western martial arts stars such as Jean-Claude Van Damme, Steven Seagal and Chuck Norris), as well as the more general integration of Asian martial arts into Western action films and television shows during the 1980s–1990s.

 Enter the Dragon has been cited as one of the most influential action films of all time.
 Sascha Matuszak of Vice said Enter the Dragon "is referenced in all manner of media, the plot line and characters continue to influence storytellers today, and the impact was particularly felt in the revolutionizing way the film portrayed African-Americans, Asians and traditional martial arts."
 Kuan-Hsing Chen and Beng Huat Chua cited fight scenes in Lee's films such as Enter the Dragon as being influential for the way they pitched "an elemental story of good against evil in such a spectacle-saturated way".

-A number of action filmmakers around the world have cited Bruce Lee as a formative influence on their careers, including Hong Kong action film directors such as Jackie Chan and John Woo, and Hollywood filmmakers such as Quentin Tarantino and Brett Ratner.
+A number of action filmmakers around the world have cited Bruce Lee as a formative influence on their careers, including Hong Kong action film directors Jackie Chan and John Woo, and Hollywood filmmakers such as Quentin Tarantino and Brett Ratner.